 STAT 5411.
 Analysis of Variance.
 (3 cr; Stdnt Opt.
-Prereq-2411 or 3411 or 3611)
+Prereq-2411 or 3411 or 3611; a grade of C- or better is required in all prerequisite courses)

 Analysis of variance techniques as applied to scientific experiments and studies.
 Randomized block designs, factorial designs, nesting.
 Checking model assumptions.
 Using statistical computer software.